bbauska/W3Cx-5of5/README.md

   alt="." />
 <!-- ![](./images/image199.png){width="5.75in" height="4.474276027996501in"} -->

-Hi!

-This time, let&apos;s look a bit more in depth to the different methods for selecting
+<p>This time, let&apos;s look a bit more in depth to the different methods for

-elements in an HTML page, and then do something with these elements.
+selecting elements in an HTML page, and then do something with these elements.</p>

-I prepared here an HTML document that contains two buttons that do nothing for the moment, and it contains also 4 images.
+<p>I prepared here an HTML document that contains two buttons that do
+nothing for the moment, and it contains also 4 images.
 Here are the images...
 They&apos;ve got an id: img1, img2, and so on.
 They&apos;ve got some URLs and a width.
 If we look at the JavaScript code I prepared, I added an init function that is called when the page is loaded.
 You remember from a previous video that we can do that using body onload=init.
-Or we can use (this is an alternative): window.onload=init.
+Or we can use (this is an alternative): window.onload=init.</p>

-This is what I did here.
-When the page is loaded, we are going to first check that the init function is executed.
+<p>This is what I did here.
+When the page is loaded, we are going to first
+check that the init function is executed.
 And it&apos;s executed after the page is loaded, after the DOM is ready.
 Then we will select all images, and set some CSS properties.

-I can have a look at the console, and if I just type anything, it executes again the example, and we see that the console.log in the init function has been executed.
+I can have a look at the console, and if I just type anything, it executes again the example, and we see that the console.log in the init function has been executed.</p>

-That means that the load event listener has been defined correctly.
+<p>That means that the load event listener has been defined correctly.
 In order to select all the images, and not only one, we can use the query.SelectorAll method from the document object.

-I&apos;m using querySelectorAll and by just typing the name of an element, it will select all the elements, the html elements, of this type.
+I&apos;m using querySelectorAll and by just typing the name of an element, it will select all the elements, the html elements, of this type.</p>

-Now, in order to iterate on the collection of elements, you can use the forEach iterator.
+<p>Now, in order to iterate on the collection of elements, you can use the
+forEach iterator.
 This one will be detailed later but let&apos;s see now a very simple use of it.
 It takes a single argument that is a callback.

-Here I&apos;m using just a variable that corresponds to the current image.
+Here I&apos;m using just a variable that corresponds to the current image.</p>

-You can name it as you like.
+<p>You can name it as you like.
 In that case it&apos;s &quot;currentImage&quot;.
 If I do currentImage.style.border&hellip; you see that when the page is executed, it will take each element from the list of images, and add to each image a border.
 Let&apos;s make it larger!

-You see, we added a border of 10 pixels width.
+You see, we added a border of 10 pixels width.</p>

-You can also add a margin.
-In that case I&apos;ve got the different images with a margin of 10 pixels at top, left, right and bottom.
+<p>You can also add a margin.
+In that case I&apos;ve got the different images
+with a margin of 10 pixels at top, left, right and bottom.
 Let&apos;s try to add a border only to the first image.
 When we click on the first button.
 If we look at the HTML code, we added an onlick event listener that will call addBorderToFirstImage, a callback defined in the JavaScript code.
 We can check that the listener works by adding a console.log and clicking on the button.
-It works!
+It works!</p>

-How to select the first image?
-We use document.querySelector, and here I can use the id of the image&hellip; img1, and then use the style property of the object:
+<p>How to select the first image?
+We use document.querySelector, and here I
+can use the id of the image&hellip; img1, and then use the style property of the object:</p>

-img1.style&hellip;, and you see that if I click on the button, then it adds a border.
+<p>img1.style&hellip;, and you see that if I click on the button, then it adds
+a border.
 I could have used just &quot;img&quot;, in order to select only the first element of type &quot;img&quot;.

-It&apos;s the same syntax I used for querySelectorAll, except that in that case it selects just the first one, and you&apos;ve got the same result.
+It&apos;s the same syntax I used for querySelectorAll, except that in that case it selects just the first one, and you&apos;ve got the same result.</p>

-If I want to resize all the images, I can, in that case, use CSS properties,
+<p>If I want to resize all the images, I can, in that case, use CSS

-or you can use the width attribute of the images.
+properties, or you can use the width attribute of the images.
 In order to select all the images, I&apos;m going to use the same technique I used for adding a border to all the images earlier.
 I will first select all the images using querySelectorAll, then I will use the foreach iterator, and use the width attribute of each individual image, to set this attribute to a given value&hellip;so&hellip; if I click here&hellip;Oh!
-The images are only 10 pixels&hellip; then maybe this is too small!
+The images are only 10 pixels&hellip; then maybe this is too small!</p>

-Let&apos;s try 70 pixels&hellip;I click on the button and the images are resized!
+<p>Let&apos;s try 70 pixels&hellip;I click on the button and the images are
+resized!</p>

-I can click on the first button to add a border.
-You saw the different possibilities.
+<p>I can click on the first button to add a border.
+You saw the different
+possibilities.</p>

-### Accessing HTML elements with the selector API (recommended)
+<h4>Accessing HTML elements with the selector API (recommended)</h4>

-Extract from [HTML5 selectors API -- It's like a Swiss Army Knife for the DOM](https://www.webdirections.org/blog/html5-selectors-api-its-like-a-swiss-army-knife-for-the-dom/) :
+<p>Extract from [HTML5 selectors API -- It's like a Swiss Army Knife for
+the
+DOM](https://www.webdirections.org/blog/html5-selectors-api-its-like-a-swiss-army-knife-for-the-dom/) :
 &quot;</b>One of the many reasons for the success of JavaScript libraries